ConnorKenyon/GRTensors/README.md

 # GRTensors

- ***GRTensors*** is a python package designed to make the symbolic tensor-based math needed for General Relativity, painless to calculate.
+ ***GRTensors*** is a python package designed for symbolic tensor-based calculations.
+The primary design is for General Relativity, however the framework is broadly applicable to all fields that require tensor computations.

  ```python
 >>> import GRTensors as grt